postmanlabs/postman-docs/src/pages/docs/collaborating-in-postman/requesting-access-to-collections.md

 > The Viewer role is available depending on your [Postman plan](https://www.postman.com/pricing).

-You will receive an email detailing the request for access.
+You will receive an email detailing the access request.
 ![Request Detail Email](https://assets.postman.com/postman-docs/requestdetailemail.png)

 Click **Approve Request** if you want to grant access to the collection or API.
 If you do not wish to give access, you can ignore the request.
-A request for access will expire in 15 days.
+An access request will expire in 15 days.

 To learn more about how you can collaborate with your team in Postman, see [Working with your team](/docs/collaborating-in-postman/collaboration-intro/).